-entified Protective Factors

-• Ot ther Relevant Information (such as places and people of concern)
+• Identified Protective Factors • Other Relevant Information (such as places and people of concern)

-· · · · · · · · · · · · · · · · · · ·

-Views of the child or young person Views of parent /carer Overall level of assessed Risk and Vulnerability (Please provide details of relevant information to support your indicated levels of concern) No Low Medium High Whilst there may be concerns for the welfare of the child which may require service provision, there are no current concerns relating to exploitation The information and assessment raise some concerns relating to the child's risk and vulnerability, but there are positive protective factors in the child/young person's life Overall, the information and assessment indicate that the child is vulnerable to/at risk from exploitation.
-However, there are no immediate or urgent safeguarding concerns The overall assessment indicates that the child is highly vulnerable to, at risk from exploitation or that they are currently experiencing exploitation.
-(They may not recognise this)
+Views of the child or young person

+Views of parent /carer

+(Please provid Overall level of assessed de details of relevant information s of concern)

+No Low Medium High

+Whilst there may be concerns for the welfare of the child which may require service provision, there are no current concerns relating to exploitation.
+The information and assessment raise some concerns relating to the child's risk and vulnerability, but there are positive protective factors in the child/young person's life.
+Overall, the information and assessment indicate that the child is vulnerable to/at risk from exploitation.
+However, there are no immediate or urgent safeguarding concerns.
+The overall assessment indicates that the child is highly vulnerable to, at risk from exploitation or that they are currently experiencing exploitation.
+(They may not recognise this).